Cat killer who told her lover that strangling random man was ‘hot’ jailed for murder

 A woman who live-streamed the dissection and killing of a cat has been jailed for life for murdering an innocent man by drowning him in a river.

-Scarlet Blake, 26, prowled the streets of Oxford looking for a victim until she encountered Jorge Martin Carreno, 30, during the early hours of 26 July 2021.
+Scarlet Blake, 26, walked the streets of Oxford looking for a victim until she encountered Jorge Martin Carreno, 30, during the early hours of 26 July 2021.

 Just four months previously, she had live-streamed the horrific killing of a cat in a homage to the Netflix documentary Don’t F*** with Cats.
-After luring the family pet with food and a crate, she dissected the animal, removing its fur and skin before placing its body in a blender.
+After luring her neighbour’s pet with food and a crate, she dissected the animal, removing its fur and skin before placing its body in a blender.

 During the video, the New Order song True Faith can be heard playing in the background while Blake can be heard saying: “Here we go my little friend.
 Oh boy, you smell like s***.
 I can’t wait to put you through the blender.”